 What is the 48 Hour Fast | How to Practice the 48 Hours Fast Safely? | How to break the 48 hours Fast | Benefits of the 48 Hour Fast | Side Effects of the 48 Hour Fast

 You must have heard about intermittent fasting from various online sources and fitness influencers by now.
 This new form of dieting has taken the fitness world by the storm.
 Several people claim its various health benefits apart from weight loss.
+Let’s learn more about the 48 Hour Fast!

-Compared to other intermittent fasting patterns, the 48 hour fast is the most prolonged form of intermittent fasting.
+Compared to other intermittent fasting patterns, the 48 hour type of fasting is the most prolonged form of intermittent fasting.
 During the 48 hours fast, a person needs to stop eating for two days while drinking only fluids to replenish their electrolytes.
 If you think it sounds a bit extreme, you are not alone.
 The 48 hours fast can be difficult for several people and involves careful monitoring.

 This article will break down the 48 hours fast and answer your queries regarding this new diet trend.
 We will shed light on whether the 48 hour fast is safe and what you need to know before jumping on this diet train.